PistachioPony/gamesparks-docs/MARKDOWN/SDK Center/JavaScript SDK.md

 ## Initialising the SDK

 There are two initialisation methods in the SDK, one for using the preview servers (for your internal use and testing) and another for the live players.
-It's important that you don't try to use the preview servers for your live players as the preview servers have a limit of 50 concurrent connections for each game; Firstly, you need to create a GameSparks object:
+It's important that you don't try to use the preview servers for your live players because the preview servers have a limit of 50 concurrent connections for each game.

+Firstly, you need to create a GameSparks object:

 ```
     //Create a gamesparks object to be used
     var gamesparks = new GameSparks();
 ```

-Once you have an object reference, you can initialise the SDK, to do this you need to call one of the initialisation methods with an options object.
+Once you have an object reference, you can initialise the SDK.
+To do this, you need to call one of the initialisation methods with an options object.
 To initialise against the preview servers use the following function:

 ```
     gamesparks.initPreview({